 P.AD 201: SBS students receive 3 credits Social Change requirement

 *Certain majors may differ from this formula

 Completing the FSL Program

 You must pass your FSL program courses in order to begin your second year of study at Suffolk University.
 If you do not pass your FSL courses, you will be recommended for dismissal from Suffolk University.

 Your language proficiency will be measured at the end of the year to determine your correct English placement for your sophomore year.
-Most students completing the FSL program take English 101 the following fall.
-If you require additional language assistance, you may take special summer courses at an additional cost, or a remedial English course the following fall.
+Most students completing the FSL program take WRI 101 the following fall.
+Some students may be able to waive WRI 101 by receiving a B or higher in ENG 099 and passing a writing portfolio submitted to the English department.

 Costs and Financial Aid